troyharvey/emojeez/readme.md

 This project was created for a guest lecture about mobile web applications for the CIS 350 Infrastructure Technologies course at [UofL](http://business.louisville.edu/) College of Business.

 ## A Mobile Web App from scratch
+0. You need ideas.
+I email myself with `#ideas` in the subject.
 1. Start with [HTML5 Mobile Boilerplate](http://html5boilerplate.com/mobile).
   * Like starting a new presentation with a template.
   * A solid baseline for mobile web apps.